 Almost 1,700 Hungarian Jews left Hungary by train on June 30, 1944, with the promise that they would be permitted to exit Nazi-occupied Europe.
-After difficulties in the negotiations, Manny and his family were diverted on a train to Bergen-Belsen Concentration Camp.
-After six months of incarceration, they were taken to Switzerland by Nazi transport, first to a Red Cross hotel near Montreux and then to a children’s home in Heiden.
+For unclear reasons, the passengers, including Manny and his family, were diverted on a train to Bergen-Belsen Concentration Camp.
+At age 12, Manny spent six months in the “Hungarian camp” (“Ungarnlager”) at the Bergen-Belsen concentration camp, but he considers himself lucky.
+Compared to other sections of Bergen-Belsen, conditions were comparably good in the Hungarian section.
+Manny was allowed to stay with his mother and they were not forced to do labor.
+In December 1944, they were taken to refuge in neutral Switzerland by Nazi transport, first to a Red Cross hotel near Montreux and then to a children’s home in Heiden.

 In 1945, Manny and Ella immigrated on a British troop ship to Palestine where they were reunited with Yehudah in 1946.
 They moved to the United States in 1949.
 Settling in Philadelphia, Manny graduated from Central High School, Gratz College, Temple University, and the University of Pennsylvania.
 Manny married his wife Adrienne in 1958.
 He was a practicing psychotherapist in Maryland until his retirement in 2014.
 Manny is a volunteer at the United States Holocaust Memorial Museum.